A year on, Surfside remembers 98 victims of condo collapse

 Its victims were being honored Friday at events on the ground where, for two weeks last June and July, rescue crews descended from elsewhere in Florida and from as far away as Mexico and Israel to help local teams dig through the pile and search for victims.

 Friday’s agenda included a private overnight gathering for families to light a torch.
-First Lady Jill Biden was among those slated to speak at a public event organized by the town of Surfside, also including remarks by some relatives who lost loved ones and a reading of the 98 names of the victims.
+First Lady Jill Biden was among speakers a public event organized by the town of Surfside that also included Gov. Ron DeSantis, local officials and relatives of the victims.

+“We stand by you today and always,” Biden said during comments briefly interrupted by a standing ovation when she mentioned the firefighters “who spent weeks working to recover your loved ones.”

+“If there is something strong enough to help us carry this burden of grief forward, something to break its gravitational pull, it’s love,” Biden said.

 Only two teenagers and a woman survived the fall and were pulled from the rubble, while others escaped from the portion of the building that initially remained standing.